aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/rounded-corner-table/_index.md

 tab1.Border = bInfo;
 ```

-### Example source code for Rounded Corner Table using Aspose.Words for .NET
+### Example source code for Rounded Corner Table using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.